 Samuel L. Kountz Diversity Fellowship

 Given the cost of living in Palo Alto, CA, we realize that not all students may be financially capable of participating in our general surgery sub-internships.
-For this reason, the General Surgery Program is offering a stipend in the amount of $3,000 to help defer the costs of flight, lodging, tuition fee, and incidental expenses.
+For this reason, the General Surgery Program is offering a stipend to help defer the costs of flight, lodging, tuition fee, and incidental expenses.
 This will be awarded to the medical student who best demonstrates his or her interest in surgery and academic ability to pursue the rigors of an academic surgical career.

 To view Clerkhip period dates, view the Clerkship MD program website

 Application deadline is MAY 15 (pending due to COVID)

 UPDATE: Due to COVID-19, our fellowship is currenlty on hold until visiting clerkships are approved to resume.

 -Available to 4th year U.S. medical students who have successfully completed a General Surgery clerkship

 -One- page personal statement describing your interest in pursuing a career in surgery

 -A copy of most recent medical school transcript

 -One letter of recommendation from 1-2 faculty mentors